CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 <img src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/calibration_job.png">

 Wait a few seconds until a new program/application pops up and follow the instructions that appear in the application window.
-First enter the IP, the port is 9559.
+First enter the IP (of your robot!), the port is 9559.

 <img src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/calibration_ip.png">